 Think of your email marketing strategy as a family tree.
 A happy family tree with marketing and sales as the parents.
-And their budding offspring are cold email prospecting and marketing emails that nurture your prospects.
+And their budding offspring are cold email prospecting supported by cold email subject lines designed to excite your prospects.
 Tell them about your new features and how it’ll make their lives easier.
 This is what we do at Prelo, every new feature is a marketing opportunity.

 What’s a good open rate for a cold email ?
 25%

 25% or more is a good open rate for your cold email outreach campaign and if you hit over 37%, you may consider the first stage of your campaign as being very successful.